pen-lang/pen/README.md

 - The language and its runtime enables thread-safe concurrent/parallel computation.

-### System injection
+### System packages

+- [System packages](https://pen-lang.org/advanced-features/system-injection.html) encapsulates side effects as seprate libraries.
-- [System injection](https://pen-lang.org/advanced-features/system-injection.html) is a novel mechanism to isolate application logic from implementation details.
+- It also isolates application logic from implementation details.
 - The language injects system functions into applications explicitly.
 - Developers can even define their own system functions.